BSkura98/spotify-stats-api/ENDPOINTS.md

 ## GET /trackPlays
 Get your track plays from database.

+Optional query parameters:
+* `startDate` (date) - since when track plays will be taken into account
+* `endDate` (date) - until when track plays will be taken into account

 Returns an array of track plays which contain parameters:
 * `endTime` (date) - track end time
 * `artistName` (string) - artist name